 Travel Camera

 The Siena places to see are stunningly beautiful!
-Rather than using your phone to capture that beauty, we recommend upgrading to a real camera for your trip to Tuscany.
+Rather than using your phone, we recommend upgrading to a real camera.
+We use a DSLR Canon Rebel with a 18-135mm lens.

 Appropriate Clothing and Sun Protection